How to Make a Lightbox to Photograph Art

 BUT, if you want to go super basic.. send the photo to your phone and use the app Snapseed!

 I use this app every day in editing photos for my social media feeds.
 I use my DSLR to photo my paintings for high res images, but for snaps on the go, I use my phone, then edit the images in Snapseed.
-It has a lot of tools for adjusting temperature, contrast, brightness, plus a lot more, and even an easy tool for straightening and adjusting the perspective of your painting if it is not square.
+It has tools for adjusting temperature, contrast, brightness, plus a lot more., There’s even an easy tool for straightening and adjusting the perspective of your painting if it is not square.

-If you are looking for a more indepth tutorial to geek out on, go search the webs, there's several artist's that have made some really in-depth posts.
+If you are looking for a more indepth photoshop tutorial to geek out on, go search the webs, there are several artist's that have made some really in-depth posts.
 This is for those seeking simple and cost effective!!

 Happy painting!